fbpx

 The Reppserves American cuisine with a focus on seasonal ingredients.
 The menu changes frequently, but you can always expect to find dishes like grilled salmon, steak frites, and roasted chicken.

 The Black Dog Arts Cafe serves coffee drinks, pastries, sandwiches, and salads.
-It’s a great place to grab a quick bite to eat before heading to the Snohomish Riverfront Trail.
+It’s a great place to grab a quick bite before heading to the Snohomish Riverfront Trail.

 Antiquing